Chart Color Schemes

 Bunyip lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Bunyip is estimated at around 3,344, reflecting an increase of 213 people since the 2021 Census which reported a population of 3,131.
-This change was inferred from AreaSearch's estimation of the resident population at 3,265 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 25 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Bunyip is around 3,344 as of Feb 2026.
+This reflects an increase of 213 people (6.8%) since the 2021 Census, which reported a population of 3,131 people.
+The change is inferred from the resident population of 3,265 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
 This level of population equates to a density ratio of 138 persons per square kilometer.
-Over the past decade, Bunyip has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the state.
-Population growth for the area was primarily driven by interstate migration contributing approximately 40.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Over the past decade, Bunyip has demonstrated resilient growth patterns with a compound annual growth rate of 3.2%, outpacing the SA4 region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 40.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population